Saya no Uta: The Song of Saya: Adaptations

 A three-issue comic book based on Saya no Uta, called Song of Saya, was produced by IDW Publishing.
-The monthly issues were released from February though April 2010.
+The monthly issues were released from February til April 2010.
 This westernized take was panned by critics for being unfaithful to the source material, for avoiding and sanitizing its heavy and unsettling plot points, and not showing understanding of the original work.

 A feature film adaptation was in development by Sav!
 The World Productions, although no news has been shared since 2017.

 Reception

 Saya no Uta has been well-received.
 Richard Eisenbeis of Kotaku observed the game as being "known as one of the most messed-up games ever released", but praises how the game makes the player sympathize with the villains—"But perhaps the most fascinating thing about The Song of Saya is that somehow, in the middle of all the horrors it presents, it manages to make the abominable, beautiful."
 Cody Perez of Siliconera described its art and story as "spectacularly horrifying" and overall called it one of the scariest games ever made.
 Matt Sainsbury of Digitally Downloaded awarded it a perfect score, calling it "a brutally dark and unrelenting vision carefully tailored to make you feel uneasy and uncomfortable" and an example of video games as art.
 Brittany Vincent of PCGamer observed it to have "one of the most terrifying narratives ever conceived in a visual novel", praising the emotional impact of the story and its themes.
 Grey Carter of The Escapist praised the writing as "truly Lovecraftian on both an aesthetic and thematic level".

 Gen Urobuchi noted that the popularity of his later work Puella Magi Madoka Magica (2011) rekindled interest in Saya no Uta, so much so that Saya no Uta "made at least as much money as if it's a new game".